popqq/Smart_Plant/docs/source/getting_started.rst

 Solar panel
 ^^^^^^^^^^^^^
 .. figure:: images/getting_started/Solar_soldering.png
-    :align: left
+    :align: right
     :figwidth: 200px

-In addition to the USB-C, and with the aim of extening the service time between (USB) charges of the battery, the |Product| can be configured to be powered from a solar panel.
+In addition to the USB-C, and with the aim of extending the service time between (USB) charges of the battery, the |Product| can be configured to be powered from a solar panel.
 This version is not the default one, and would imply soldering the solar pannel to the board as indicated in the figure.

 USB-C